ITRS-Group/cordial/gdna/INSTALL.md

         gid: "1000"
         mode: 0644

+    secrets:
+      # to connect to a licd instance 7.8.0 and later you will need to
+      # create a public/private key pair.
+You can do this using `geneos
+      # tls create -K -k rsa -D -` and then save the private key as a
+      # secret and configure the public key in the licd instance.
+The
+      # private key is only used to authenticate to the licd license
+      # report endpoints and is not used for any other purpose, so it is
+      # safe to use a single key pair for multiple GDNA instances if
+      # required.
+See the path to the real file near the end of this file.
+      - private-key.pem

       # if you want to send email reports via an SMTP server that requires
       # authentication then you will need to create secrets using `geneos login`
-    # before running the container and then uncomment the next three lines, being
+      # before running the container and then uncomment the next two lines, being
       # careful to maintain the correct indentation.
 They are then referenced as
       # /run/secrets/NAME and used in the `gdna.yaml` configuration below.

-    # secrets:
+      #
       # - keyfile.aes
       # - credentials.json

     volumes:
       # `gdna-data` is the persistent volume for collected data.
 This should